danforbes/danforbes/writings/substrate.md

 The [Polkadot Paper](https://polkadot.network/PolkaDotPaper.pdf) (a playful reference to the term "whitepaper") describes a multi-blockchain network with a central "relay chain" at its core.
 The purpose of a relay chain is to provide shared infrastructure and security for the application-specific "parachains" that it supports.
-This design support two important capabilities:
+Think of Polkadot as providing services like CDN, DNS and certificate management, but in a way that relies on cryptography and game theory instead of trust in centralized authorities.
+This design support three important capabilities:
+_scalability_, _interoperability_, and _flexibility_.

-_scalability_ & _interoperability_.
-Scalability is provided by decoupling the concerns of infrastructure and application logic - by focusing solely on infrastructure, the relay chain is able to support a relatively large number of parachains that are each free to focus on specialized capabilities.
-Furthermore, the relay chain provides trustless message-passing capabilities among all the parachains it supports, which means that the blockchains in a Polkadot-like network are interoperable by default.
-Another key capability supported by the design of the Polkadot protocol is _flexibility_.
+**Scalability** is provided by decoupling the concerns of infrastructure and application logic - by focusing solely on infrastructure, the relay chain is able to support a relatively large number of parachains that are each free to focus on specialized capabilities.

+The relay chain provides trustless message-passing capabilities among all the parachains it supports, which means that the blockchains in a Polkadot-like network are **interoperable** by default.

+Polkadot represents a significant advancement with respect to the **flexibility** of blockchain technologies.
 Although the Polkadot protocol specifies that the relay chain implement a [nominated proof-of-stake](https://research.web3.foundation/en/latest/polkadot/NPoS/index.html) consensus mechanism, parachains are free to implement their own consensus mechanisms.
 This is why Polkadot is referred to as a "heterogenous" multi-blockchain network, because there is no